Organic infant formula & feeding support

 Vitamin A-rich foods include: Sweet potato, carrots, spinach, cow’s milk, cantaloupe, red peppers, and salmon.27

 Vitamin C-rich foods include: Citrus fruit such as oranges and grapefruit, green pepper, kiwifruit, broccoli, tomatoes, and cantaloupe.18

 Magnesium-rich foods include: Legumes, nuts, seeds, whole grains, dairy, and green leafy vegetables.19

 Copper-rich foods include: Shellfish, nuts, seeds, wheat bran cereals, mushrooms, avocado, chickpeas.20

 Zinc-rich foods include: Red meat, poultry, seafood, beans, nuts, dairy, and whole grains.21

-If you have questions, reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+If you have questions, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm (ET).
 Chat now!